riceissa/issarice.com/wiki/cognito-mentoring.md

 I expect this to make somewhat of a difference in the long run (regarding financial stability, mostly).

 - The review only mentions the information I gained from [Quora]().
-However, since the time when I wrote the review, I have become a contributor to Quora as well, writing [over 60 answers](https://www.quora.com/Issa-Rice/answers) and asking more than 2400 questions[^questions].
+However, since the time when I wrote the review, I have become a contributor to Quora as well, writing [over 80 answers](https://www.quora.com/Issa-Rice/answers) and asking [more than 3000 questions](https://www.quora.com/Issa-Rice/questions) (as of July 2015).
 If I hadn't been shown the utility of Quora by CM, these contributions would either not have happened, or would have happened at a later point in time.

-[^questions]: Quora introduced their "Want Answers" "feature" a while ago, so now it is impossible to find a list of all my questions.
-My [questions tab](https://www.quora.com/Issa-Rice/questions) contains both questions I've asked and followed.

 - My decision to join Facebook was motivated by CM.
 I have since been rather active on the site, [posting links to various articles](https://www.facebook.com/riceissa) and contributing to groups like the [Effective Altruists Facebook group](https://www.facebook.com/groups/effective.altruists/).